gvwilson/thirdbit/src/fiction/makers-return/index.md

 Places, events, what people say—those have to be created before your brain can interpret them.
 It's only the details that vary."*

-That answer had satisfied her younger self enough for her to say thank you and good night.
+That answer had satisfied her younger self.
 She hadn't thought much about the "how" of virtual since then, but her question and Doctor Szego's answer came rushing back when she found herself standing